mooxphp/moox/packages/builder/DEVLOG.md

         -   Moox Builder Packages should be cleaned up as much as possible
         -   Installer: use Abstract, Service or Traits ...
         -   ServiceProvider: Abstract PackageTools to be able to add PanelProvider etc. to main function
--   [ ] Builder needs to be cleaned up after able to generate packages
-    -   [ ] Cleanup config
-    -   [ ] Remove old entities
-    -   [ ] Remove build.php
-    -   [ ] Remove GH Template
--   [ ] We need to generate factories from blocks to entities
--   [ ] We need to generate tests
--   [ ] Versions need a concept, needs a table (and UI)
--   [ ] Generate the Builder UI, let Builder build itself
--   [ ] Generate a Frontend
--   [ ] Idea: https://docs.larallama.io/, would be able to generate based on a prompt or add complex features?
--   [ ] Idea: https://github.com/nikic/PHP-Parser, would be able to update even custom code or auto-maintain packages?
--   [ ] Idea: Install a Builder Platform with lot's packages and Builder.
-For each user, create a full-fledged PanelProvider as Preview (for Demo, for SaaS?)
 -   [ ] Core Docs
     -   Naming convention InModel InResource InPages and Single for single-use traits
     -   TabsInResource - contains TODO